malmiteria/super-alternative-to-super/conversation/README.md

 feature 1 (of super alone): proxying the parent.
 What most people think super does (and expect it to do): it allows to call method from *the* (most people don't think of multiple inheritance) parent.
 It can be used by working around MRO to proxy any parent directly.
 I'd argue this isn't reliable, which makes it an incomplete feature, but that's still a use made of super If i had to specify only one problem i have with super today : it's use in simple inheritance hints at a behavior of super, which turns out to be widely different from its actual behavior. a feature more consistent on that regard would make the langage much easier to learn, for everyone.

-feature 2 (of super + MRO): sideway specialization
-It however can jump sideways in the inheritance tree. allowing for same level class to still specialize one another.
+feature 2 (of super + MRO): sideway specialization / mixins It however can jump sideways in the inheritance tree. allowing for same level class to still specialize one another.
 For this scenario, today, we rely on the order in which class are inherited.